-Mint House raises $15m to give business travelers a better hotel – TechCrunch
+Mint House raises $15M to give business travelers a better hotel – TechCrunch

 Hotels are convenient but rarely homey.
-Short term rentals through Airbnb or HomeAway are often comfy but can be a pain to book and check-in.
+Short-term rentals through Airbnb or HomeAway are often comfy but can be a pain to book and check-in.
 Business travelers often have to pick the best of two lousy options.
 Mint House is summed up best by Tige Savage, Revolution Venture managing partner: “Mint House is the best of a hotel without the worst of a hotel and the best of an Airbnb without the worst of an Airbnb.”

-The New York-based Mint House is today announcing a $15 million financing round led by Revolution Ventures with participation from other investors and hotel industry veterans.
+The New York-based Mint House is today announcing a $15 million financing round led by Revolution Ventures, with participation from other investors and hotel industry veterans.
 The influx of capital and industry connections should go a long way in allowing the company to expand its offering that caters to business travelers looking for apartment-style accommodations with the predictability and reliability found in top-tier hotels.

 Mint House is entering a crowded market dominated by Airbnb and monstrous industry incumbents.
 Mint House founder and CEO, Will Lucas, explained to TechCrunch how the company stands apart from hotels and short-term rentals.
 He said the company strives to provide the business traveler with a comprehensive hotel experience.